cameraui/docs/automations/index.md

 # Building automations

-Automations connect what happens at your cameras to actions camera.ui can take.
-You build them visually: drag **nodes** onto a canvas and connect them into a flow.
+Automations connect what happens at your cameras to actions: drag **nodes** onto a canvas and wire them into a flow.
 Automations are an admin feature.

 <Shot src="/img/automations/editor-canvas.png" alt="Automation editor canvas" />